-Tuition fees and financial support – if you come from the (non-UK) EU, EEA or Switzerland, or if you’re the child of a Turkish worker in the UK
+Tuition fees and financial support – if you are from the non-UK EU, EEA or Switzerland, or are the child of a Turkish worker in the UK

 Brexit and EU students

 Brexit is not set to have any immediate impact on funding for EU students attending university in the UK.
 Each of the UK's nations have now confirmed that EU students starting a degree in 2020 will be eligible for financial support for the duration of their course, on the same basis as they are currently.

 Tuition fees and loans

 - Universities in England can charge up to £9,250 per year for tuition fees if you are a non-UK EU student, or up to £11,100 for an accelerated degree.

 If you are applying to a private university there is no limit on what tuition fees they can charge, but there is a cap on the amount of loan you may apply for.
 You will be expected to fund the difference yourself.
 Fee caps are below.

 - England: up to £6,935 (or up to £7,400 for an accelerated degree) depending on the institution.